jundalisay/superb/content/en/research/white/manila/part-1.md

 ---
-title:  "Manila in 1819"
+title:  "Manila Bay, the People"
-# image:  "/covers/war.jpg"
+image:  "/covers/1819.png"
-description: "The art of war is of vital importance to the State.
-It is a matter of life and death"
+description: "The fine bay of Manila is 30 leagues in circumference"
 heading:  "Chapter 8"
+weight: 2
 author: Lieutenant John White
 ---